-The research participant pool provides student participants for faculty research approved by the university Institutional Review Board.
+The research participant pool provides student participants for faculty in the Lucas College of Business to conduct research approved by the university Institutional Review Board.

 - Students in several courses are required to participate in research (or complete an alternative assignment) for course credit.
 These are behavioral-science based courses.